y0-causal-inference/y0/paper/paper.md

-The $Y_0$ Python package implements a domain-specific language for representing probabilistic expressions, a generic data structure for representing graphical models, several _identification_ algorithms that return an estimand for different kinds of causal queries (i.e., what is the effect of treatment $X$ on outcome $Y$?) that serve as the core of causal inference workflows, and an assortment of related algorithms and workflows useful for doing causal inference.
+The $Y_0$ Python package implements a domain-specific language for representing probabilistic expressions, a generic data structure for representing graphical models, several _identification_ algorithms that return an estimand for different kinds of causal queries (e.g., what is the effect of treatment $X$ on outcome $Y$?) that serve as the core of causal inference workflows, and an assortment of related algorithms and workflows useful for doing causal inference.